chef/chef-web-docs/chef_master/source/resource_powershell_script.rst

 ``command``
    **Ruby Types:** String, Array

    The name of the command to be executed.
-Default value: the ``name`` of the resource block See "Syntax" section above for more information.
+Default value: the ``name`` of the resource block.
+See "Syntax" section above for more information.

 ``convert_boolean_return``
    **Ruby Types:** true, false | **Default Value:** ``false``